 Don’t bring any valuables

-- Don’t bring anything valuable to the beach;
+- Don’t bring anything valuable;

 - Befriend your beach neighbors and ask them to look after your stuff if you decide to go for a quick swim;

 - Use the lockers – most of the beaches mentioned in this post have lockers where you can store your valuables.

 A friend of mine goes as far as actually burying his stuff in the sand whenever he goes swimming (he packs it up in a plastic bag, digs a hole and then place his towel above it) but I honestly don’t recommend doing this!

 Jellyfish (medusot in Hebrew) are a real issue in Tel Aviv, especially in July and August – the hottest months.
 You really can’t do anything about it.
 Fishing them out of the water and killing them is an irresponsible practice. simply stay out of water then there is jellyfish.
 For more recommendations on what to do in case you get stung or to prevent it, you may want to read this.